For daily wit & wisdom, sign up for the Almanac newsletter.

 March 22: New Moon Meets Jupiter

-On Wednesday, March 22, look just after sunset for a subtle but magical sight.
-The very young Moon is only a thin crescent and it hangs right above bright Jupiter above the western horizon.
+On Wednesday, March 22, look about a half-hour after sunset for a subtle but magical sight.
+The very young Moon is only a thin crescent.
+It’s less than 2 days after the New Moon, and hovers right above planet Jupiter.
 It’s only 1.3 degrees apart—about a thumb’s width.
+You’ll probably need a clear sight-line to the west to see either the Moon or Jupiter.

 March 23 and 24: Moon and Venus